Hu Jintao: Early political career

-In 1973, Hu was transferred to the Construction Department of Gansu as a secretary.
+In 1974, Hu was transferred to the Construction Department of Gansu as a secretary.
 The next year he was promoted to deputy senior party secretary.
 In 1980, Deng Xiaoping implemented the "Four Transformations" program, which aimed to produce communist leaders who were "more revolutionary, younger, more knowledgeable, and more specialized."
 In response to this nationwide search for young party members, Song Ping, the first secretary of CCP Gansu Committee (Gansu's governor) discovered Hu Jintao and promoted him several ranks to the position of deputy head of the commission.
 Another protégé of Song, Wen Jiabao, also became prominent at the same time.

-In 1982, Hu was promoted to the position of Communist Youth League Gansu Branch secretary and was appointed as the director of the All-China Youth Federation.
+In 1982, with the assistance of Song, Hu was promoted to the position of Communist Youth League Gansu Branch secretary and was appointed as the director of the All-China Youth Federation.
 His mentor, Song Ping, was transferred to Beijing as Minister of Organization of the Chinese Communist Party, and was in charge of senior cadres' recommendation, candidacy and promotion.
 With the support of Hu Yaobang (no relation) and Deng Xiaoping, Hu was assured of a bright future in the party.
 At Song Ping's suggestion, in 1982 central CCP authorities invited Hu to Beijing to study at the Central Party School.
-Soon after, he was transferred to Beijing and appointed to a position in the secretariat of the Communist Youth League Central Committee ("CY Central").
-Two years later Hu was promoted to first secretary of CY Central, thus its actual leader.
+Soon after, he was transferred to Beijing and appointed to a position in the secretariat of the Central Committee of the Communist Youth League of China (CYLC).
+Two years later Hu was promoted to first secretary of the CYLC, thus its actual leader.
 During his term in the Youth League, Hu escorted Hu Yaobang, who was CCP general secretary then, in visits around the country.
 Hu Yaobang, himself a veteran coming from the Youth League, could reminiscence his youth through Hu's company.